-In April 2019, we entered into two sponsored research agreements ("SRAs") with The Regents of the University of California (the "Regents") on behalf of U.C.
+In April 2019, we entered into two sponsored research agreements ("SRAs") with The Regents of the University of California ("The Regents") on behalf of U.C.
 Berkeley to conduct research in a lab on the Berkeley campus that is under the direction of David Schaffer, Ph.D., one of our former directors.
-Pursuant to the SRAs, we have committed to pay the U.C.
-Berkeley a total of \$1.47 million, which was fully paid as of December 31, 2021.
-The SRAs have a three year term ending in May 2022.
-While the SRAs are between us and the Regents, the payments under the SRAs may be used to fund the lab under the direction of Dr. Schaffer.
+Pursuant to the SRAs, we committed to pay The Regents a total of \$1.47 million, which was fully paid as of December 31, 2021.
+The SRAs had a three year term that ended in May 2022.
+While the SRAs were between us and The Regents, the payments under the SRAs were used, in part, to fund the lab under the direction of Dr. Schaffer.

-In March 2021, we entered into a sponsored research agreement with the Regents on behalf of U.C.
+In March 2021, we entered into a sponsored research agreement with The Regents on behalf of U.C.
 Berkeley to conduct research in a lab on the Berkeley campus that is under the direction of Dr. Schaffer covering investigations into how machine learning approaches may enhance AAV capsid engineering (the "Machine Learning SRA").
-Pursuant to the Machine Learning SRA, we paid U.C.
-Berkeley a total of \$0.45 million, prior to termination of the Machine Learning SRA in March 2022.
-While the Machine Learning SRA was between the Company and the UC Regents, the payments under the SRA were used to fund the lab under the direction of Dr. Schaffer.
+Pursuant to the Machine Learning SRA, we paid The Regents a total of \$0.45 million, prior to termination of the Machine Learning SRA in March 2022.
+While the Machine Learning SRA was between the Company and The Regents, the payments under the SRA were used, in part, to fund the lab under the direction of Dr. Schaffer.